Lapland-UAS-Tequ/tequ-modbus-lock/README.md

 ## Possbile issues and how to fix.
 We already showed a few fixes for issues related to uploading code, but here are a few which can also arise.

-### Node-Red debug, modbus reports something in red and yellow.
-Your A and B connections may be mixed up (refer to "Connecting the USB to RS485 adapter")

-Also the Grove RS485 RX should go to the XIAO's TX and vice versa.
-Not RX to RX and TX to TX.

-Have you selected the right server in the Modbus server configuration.
-To check, just double click any read/write node and edit the server with the pen icon.
-Click on the magnifying glass to see what port your device is connected to.
-If none appear, try to reboot your device or connect the Adapter to another port.
-If none still appear you may need to run `sudo raspi-config` if on rpi and check whether the Serial port is enabled, you might also want to try out changing the "Serial1" in the slave.ino to a different serial port, such as "Serial".
+### "Error: Timed out"
+Try switching the A and B cable positions and the TX and RX connections.
+You may also have the wrong port selected, change it from the server dropdown in any modbus read/write node.
+If you are using a different microcontroller, you may need to change the "Serial1" in the slave.ino file into a different port, such as: "Serial"
+Also, if you are on a Raspberry PI, check that the Serial port is active in the raspiconfig.

+### "CRC Error"
+A CRC error may mean that your read node settings may be wrong.

+### "Error: Modbus exception 2: Illegal data address (register not supported by device)"
+You are reading data from an address that doesn't exist, the slave.ino file only has two addresses, 0 and 1.